Please wait while the formulary information is being retrieved.

 The following precautions are available for GALAFOLD (migalastat hcl):

-The safety and effectiveness of migalastat hydrochloride have not been established in pediatric patients.
+Safety and effectiveness of migalastat have not been established in pediatric patients.

 Contraindicated